Looking for the best email marketing app to grow your Shopify store? Then you’re in the right place!

 The email templates are slightly outdated, yet you’ll be able to find some nicer-looking ones that’ll work well for your ecommerce business.

 When it comes to email automation, Constant Contact’s workflow builder is a bit basic.
-You can’t split test your sequences, segment your audience within the workflow, or follow-up via other marketing channels like SMS.
+You can’t split test your sequences, segment your audience within the workflow, or follow-up via other marketing channels like web push notifications.

 If you want to build a bigger email list, you can use their sign-up form builder, but it’s not very modern and doesn’t include pre-built templates.
 On the other hand, their website builder is modern and can help you set up a landing page efficiently.